View: System Structure (Pattern of Organization)

 • Interactions can be from:

-• a system element interacting with one or more system elements (a network)
+• a system interacting with one or more systems (a network) within the SOI (SysSOI) contained in the Set: Hom-Set(SysInt).

 • To characterise the behaviour of a system, an interaction can be described as a process: